donydony2009/ObisidianResearch/Research/Social Media/Influence on eating disorders and body image problems.md

 - Eating disorders affect 8.4% of women and 2.2 of men

 #### Reasoning
-- Body image issues although grounded in physical appearance
+- Body image issues although grounded in physical appearance it is rarely synonymous.
+Individuals often have some kind of dysmorphia seeing fatnesss, ugliness or an endless list of flaws

 ### References
 1. Trends in the prevalence and disability-adjusted life years of eating disorders from 1990 to 2017: results from the Global Burden of Disease Study 2017 - https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7737181/ ^1